a11yproject/a11yproject.com/src/posts/2021-08-14-reviewing-a-design-for-accesibility.md

     - Are error messages clear and helpful?
     - Does the message say what went wrong and how to fix it?
     - Are we not relying on color alone to show the error state?
+    - Are we not referring to sensory characteristics (like shape, size, visual location) in the message?

 ## Summary